redecentralize/alternative-internet/README.md

 [gitsync](https://github.com/raybejjani/gitsync) is a git repository synchronisation and discovery tool.
 It's goal is to allow developers to coordinate without a central master repository.

+### GNU/consensus

+[GNU/consensus](https://gnu.org/consensus) is a GNU project to coordinate development efforts of free software for social networking.
+It recommends using the [AGPLv3+ license](https://gnu.org/licenses/agpl) and aims to inform free software developers about interesting projects and perspectives for a decentralized, freedom-respecting, and privacy-respecting online social networking environment.
+The GNU/consensus promotes convergence towards the use of the extensible [GNUnet Social API](https://gnunet.org/design-social-messaging-system).

 ### GNUnet

 [GNUnet](https://gnunet.org/) is GNU's framework for secure peer-to-peer networking that does not use any centralized or otherwise trusted services.